Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 initrd /boot/initrd-2.6.32-754.el6.x86_64.img
 ```

-After that I reboot the system to check if it working write.
+After that I reboot the system to check if it working right.

 ![LPIC2 Post](/assets/images/lpic2/bootit.gif)
 **Figure 81-10** Boot the CentOS.